-It should be noted that due to the nature of Autistic Spectrum Conditions, pupils who attend school within Orbis Education and Care and Priority Childcare experience difficulties in understanding the social rules we set, and sometimes lack empathy with others.
-They also experience complex communication difficulties, and as a result can exhibit challenging behaviour.
+It should be noted that due to the nature of Autistic Spectrum Conditions (ASC), and Social, Emotional and Mental Health difficulties (SEMH), pupils who attend school within Orbis Education experience difficulties in understanding the social rules we set, and sometimes lack empathy with others.
+This may be due to their learning difficulty, or the trauma that they have experienced as a child.
+They can also experience complex communication and processing difficulties, and as a result can exhibit challenging behaviour.
 Because of this, it can be difficult to distinguish whether bullying is taking place.
 However, staff should still take the signs above seriously and address them through our anti bullying procedures.